 Financial audits are a core focus.
 The division, meanwhile, has pushed performance audits to new levels.
 The aim is to increase the efficiency of state and local government while generating savings.

 Centralizing services for a government agency not only is efficient, it saves money.
 And that’s where the Business Services Division excels.

 Responsibilities include fiscal planning and financial statement reporting, preparation of the Comprehensive Annual Financial Report, technical assistance in budget preparation, budget monitoring, disbursement of funds, cash management and debt administration.

 As the buyer for the Secretary of State, Business Services uses

 the purchasing power of state government for the cost-effective and accountable acquisition of goods and services, while ensuring the agency’s business runs efficiently.

-Go to the Corporation Division
+Contact the Corporation Division >

 Voting is central to democracy.
 The division oversees state elections, ensuring that voting reflects the will of the citizenry.
 It’s also in charge of the initiative, referendum and referral process.

 By interpreting and applying election laws, the division helps uphold the democratic process.
 By logging data on past elections, it serves as chronicler and statistician.